Welcome to Video case: Hungary

 Gábor Kaleta, the Hungarian ambassador to Peru, pleaded guilty after he was found to have downloaded over 19,000 images from the site.
 He was flown home in complete secrecy in March 2019, after the American investigators identified him; the Hungarian public learned about the case in February 2020.
 In July 2020 Kaleta was sentenced to a fine of 540,000 forints (~1500 EUR) and one year in prison, suspended for two years.
 The sentence has widely been considered too lenient, with major public figures calling it outrageous, unacceptable and "basically an acquittal".
 Governing party Fidesz reacted with Lex Kaleta, a law intended to fight pedophilia.
 The 2021 law was criticised by human rights groups and the European Union for lumping together pedophilia with homosexuality and transsexuality.
 This law restricts minors from accessing LGBTQ-related books, films and other media.
 It also limits sex education in schools.
+It also banned pride events in public space by 2025 and anyone who participate could face fines for up to €500 and organizers to face 1 year in jail.

 Aftermath

 The light sentence given to Son angered many in South Korea, which grew in 2020 when Son filed to annul his marriage after claiming a need to support a "family" as an argument for a lenient sentence.
-In September 2020, the country's Supreme Court ruled that producers of child pornography could be sentenced to up to 29 years in prison.
-(Which increase the sentence from 5 or 10 years to 29 years in prison.)
+In September 2020, the country's Supreme Court increased the sentencing guidelines to 5 to 29 1/4 years for producing child pornography (minimum 7 years for recidivism and 10 1/2 years for habitual offenders), 6 to 27 years for selling it, 4 to 18 years for distributing it, and 1 1/2 to 6 3/4 years for purchasing it.
+For comparison, downloaders of child pornography in the United States could face 5 to 15 years under U.S. federal sentencing guidelines.